rbind/robinlovelace/content/post/2025-04-03-copenhagenize/index.md

 # The city

 The city of Copenhagen is beautiful, child-friendly and highly conducive to active travel, things that are enabled by comparatively low (but still harmful) levels of car ownership and driving in city.
-There are [entire books](https://www.detail.de/de_en/kobehavn-englisch) on the topic that I cannot do justice to here, so I will just share some photos I took during the trip order.
+There are [entire books](https://www.detail.de/de_en/kobehavn-englisch) on the topic that I cannot do justice to here, so I will just share some photos I took during the trip.

 <figure>
 <img src="images/paste-4.png" alt="Photo of Manchester from the train to the airport on the way to Copenhage, highlighting the fact that there is great potential to ‘copenhagenize’ and make existing cities more liveable.
 Small interventions like providing clearly demarcated space for cycling and narrowing the carriageway that has low levels of traffic could help, as illustrated in the image below." />